-“I am highly optimistic that this gene therapy can represent an efficacious and safe therapy for patients with schwannomas – whether associated with NF2, schwannomatosis or sporadic schwannomas”.
+“I am highly optimistic that this gene therapy strategy can represent an effective and safe therapy for patients with schwannomas – whether associated with NF2, schwannomatosis or sporadic schwannomas”.

-Gary J Brenner, MD, PhD, Associate Professor, Harvard Medical School.
-Director, Massachusetts General Hospital
+Gary J Brenner, MD, PhD, Associate Professor, Harvard Medical School, Director Massachusetts General Hospital pain medicine fellowship

 What is Gene Replacement Therapy?

 video provided courtesy of Avexis

 Our next steps include continuing to identify and sponsor leading gene therapy labs to investigate the different gene therapy approaches that were discussed at our March 2019 consortium in Boston.
 To date NF2 BioSolutions is collaborating with three labs to accelerate gene therapy research for NF2.
 Check out our research initiatives page.

 NF2 BioSolutions was founded in July 2018 with the goal of fighting back against NF2 and we won’t stop until we save our children and ourselves!
 We need you to volunteer your time and/or donate to advance research studies to the next phase.
 We are managed solely by volunteers so all funds go towards accelerating NF2 research.
 Check out our Board of Directors and Scientific Advisory Board.

 Contact Gil at email@example.com to volunteer or to learn more about us.